Programs > Brochure

 Classes run for three weeks, from July 15-August 2, 2019.
 Students should arrive in Shanghai on July 12 and depart on Aug.
 3. Classes meet for 6 hours per day, 5 days per week, with some additional time on weekends and evenings for observing performances.
-The curriculum is divided into 3 sections.
+The curriculum is divided into three sections.

 Section 1: Introduction to Peking Opera, 15 hours.
 Senior scholars use text and images to introduce the history, basic features, and aesthetics of Peking Opera.

 Section 2: Taste of Peking Opera, 65 hours.
 Following their interests, students are divided into four groups pursuing specialized study of segments of specific operas, like Farewell My concubine.
 Different segments emphasize Song, Speech, Dance, and Combat/Acrobatics.
-At the end, each group presents a 10-minute final performance.
+At the end, each group presents a 10-minute performance.

 Section 3: Live Observation, 10 hours.
-During the weekends, students will attend special performances of the Shanghai Peking Opera Theater, including behind-the-scenes and post-performance meetings with performers.
+During the weekends, we will attend special performances of the Shanghai Peking Opera Theater, including behind-the-scenes and post-performance meetings with performers.

-At Princeton.
-Following the program, upon return to Princeton in the fall, students will participate in a forum on Chinese Opera presented by the Music Department in which they will have an opportunity to share the results of their study.
+At Princeton, half-day forum.
+Following the program upon return to Princeton in the fall, students will participate in a forum on Chinese Opera presented by the Music Department in which they will have an opportunity to share the results of their study.

 Teachers are nationally-certified Peking Opera performers.
 Normally, instruction and discussion will take place in Chinese (Mandarin).